 Aarogya Setu app must for labourers, says CPWD

-Home Ministry advisory comes ahead of resumption of work at select sites; organisations told to follow SOPs
+Home Ministry advisory comes ahead of the resumption of work at select sites; organisations told to follow SOPs

 - Central government organisations involved in construction, including various metro rail corporations, were instructed by the Central Public Works Department (CPWD) to ensure that “all labour personnel/staff” returning to work have downloaded the government’s COVID-19 tracking app — Aarogya Setu.